Presidential Guard (Zimbabwe): History

 The Presidential Guard was created by Robert Mugabe in November 1983 following two attempts on his life during the election campaign.
 In early 2014, ZNA ordered the PG to look for alternative accommodation from Dzivarasekwa in an attempt to reduce the number of army personnel at its barracks and the costs of maintaining its facilities.

 Colour Sergeant Stanley Mugunzva of the PG, who was assigned to Vice-President Constantino Chiwenga, was one of two killed in the 2018 Bulawayo bombing, which was an attempt on President Emmerson Mnangagwa's life.

 Members of PG escorted the coffin of former President Mugabe upon its arrival in Harare International Airport following his death in Singapore in the latter half of the summer of 2019.

 2017 Coup

 During the 2017 Zimbabwean coup d'état, President Mugabe ordered tanks to surround the Presidential Guard barracks across the capital.
-As a result, Major General Anselem Nhamo Sanyatwe secretly renounced his allegiance to Mugabe and replaced loyal troops with substitutes handpicked by Sanyatwe.
+As a result, then Brigadier General Anselem Nhamo Sanyatwe secretly renounced his allegiance to Mugabe and replaced loyal troops with substitutes handpicked by Sanyatwe.

 Unaware of this shift, Mugabe left his headquarters en route to his residence, during which his convoy was attacked by two army trucks carrying fifteen armed members of the PG, with their faces concealed by black masks.
-Those same soldiers disarmed the Central Intelligence Organisation agents with Mugabe at the time and put him under arrest.
+Those same soldiers disarmed the Central Intelligence Organisation agents with Mugabe at the time and put them under arrest.

 Sanyatwe retired in February 2019 and was appointed as the ambassador to Tanzania.